Eligibility Rules for HELP Student Loans in Australia

 Where HELP eligibility most often falls short

-The data on rejected or unexpected HELP eligibility cases shows two patterns.
-First, permanent residents who came through skilled or family migration discovering they don’t qualify for HECS-HELP and are facing full-fee charges they hadn’t budgeted for.
-Second, students enrolled at smaller or private providers discovering the provider isn’t on the approved list and that no HELP support is available.
+Two situations come up again and again.
+The first is permanent residents who arrived through skilled or family migration, who only learn they don’t qualify for HECS-HELP once they’re staring at full-fee charges they never budgeted for.
+The second is students at smaller or private providers who discover, too late, that the provider isn’t on the approved list and no HELP support is coming.

-Both patterns are avoidable by checking the StudyAssist eligibility page and the approved-provider list before enrolment commitment.
-The information is free, current, and authoritative — and finding out about an eligibility gap before paying upfront is much easier than after.
+Both are avoidable.
+Check the StudyAssist eligibility page and the approved-provider list before you commit to enrolling.
+It’s free, it’s current, and it’s the authoritative source – and spotting an eligibility gap beforehand beats finding out after you’ve paid.

-For students whose situation is borderline or unusual — partial residency overseas, recent migration, returning to Australia after a long overseas period, or enrolling at a less-common provider — direct contact with StudyAssist or the prospective provider’s student services is genuinely the right first step.
+If your situation is borderline or unusual – partial residency overseas, a recent move to Australia, a return after years away, or a less-common provider – don’t guess.
+Ring StudyAssist or the provider’s student services first.
+That’s genuinely the right place to start.